cisagov/Malcolm/sensor-iso/README.md

 ![Metricbeat interval](./docs/images/metricbeat_interval.png)

 Next, select the Elasticsearch connection transport protocol, either **HTTPS** or **HTTP**.
 If the metrics are being forwarded to Malcolm, select **HTTPS** to encrypt messages from the sensor to the aggregator using TLS v1.2 using ECDHE-RSA-AES128-GCM-SHA256.
 If **HTTPS** is chosen, you must choose whether to enable SSL certificate verification.
-If you are using a self-signed certificate (such as the one automatically created during [Malcolm](https://github.com/idaholab/malcolm)'s configuration), choose **None**.
+If you are using a self-signed certificate (such as the one automatically created during [Malcolm's configuration](https://github.com/idaholab/malcolm#configure-authentication), choose **None**.

 ![Elasticsearch connection protocol](./docs/images/metricbeat_elastic_protocol.png) ![Elasticsearch SSL verification](./docs/images/metricbeat_elastic_ssl.png)